guaxinim9/quartz/content/Library.md

 - The Structure of Scientific Revolutions by Thomas Kuhn
 - Intro to Mathematical Thinking by Keith Devlin
 - Triumph of the City by Edward Glaeser
-- The Future of Cities by Nikos Salingaros
 - The Symbiotic Planet by Lynn Margulis
 - The Medium and the Light by Marshall McLuhan
-- Understanding Media by Marshall McLuhan
 - The Devils by Fyodor Dostoevsky

 #### My Favourites: